arx-tools/asl-cookbook/docs/weird-behaviors-in-arx-scripts.md

 The same limitation can be observed multiple times in the following video, where respawning guards will get a halo around them briefly: https://www.youtube.com/watch?v=w_Lnp1C2Pd8

+**Note that halo still makes an entity glow, only the flare effect is not rendered correctly**

 ## [undocumented] behavior none doesn't seem to behave as expected